skip to main content

 Bar Admissions

-A partner elect in the Litigation Department, Matt Stachel focuses his practice on Delaware corporate and commercial litigation.
-He has experience in a variety of litigation matters, including actions involving the fiduciary duties of directors, officers and controlling stockholders; mergers and acquisitions litigation; securities fraud litigation; and other corporate governance disputes.
+A partner in the Litigation Department, Matt Stachel specializes in Delaware corporate and commercial litigation.
+He has extensive experience litigating in the Delaware Court of Chancery as well as in Delaware federal and state courts, both at the trial and appellate levels.
+Matt’s practice encompasses a range of litigation matters, including actions involving the fiduciary duties of directors, officers and controlling stockholders; mergers and acquisitions litigation; stockholder derivative litigation and securities fraud litigation; stockholder demands and Section 220 actions; and other corporate governance disputes.
+He also regularly advises major public companies, boards of directors and special board committees, and private equity investors and their portfolio companies on their rights and obligations under Delaware law.

 EXPERIENCE